wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

     cpu: 2
     memory: 4Gi
 ```
+- **Helm Chart Values Modification Options**
-**Note:** serviceAccount name and namespace must be used same name on step when add SCC privileged.
+   * ServiceAccount name and namespace must be used same name on step when add SCC privileged.
+   * Adjust resources limits/requests of CPU and Memory according to your application SIZE
+   * NodeSelector that allow kubernetes to deploy DCI container on specific node true/false
+   * ImagePullSecret is enabled when you have a private registry server that need to autheticate.

-- **Create Namespace and add SCC to SA user as priviledge**
+### Create Namespace and add SCC to SA user as priviledge
 ```diff
 + oc create namespace dci
 + oc add-scc-to-user privileged system:serviceaccount:dci:dci-container-sa
 ```
-- **Label the SNO or master/worker nodes if nodeSelector is used tell kubernetes to allocate this dci-container POD to specific node**
+### Label the SNO or master/worker nodes if nodeSelector is enabled to allocate this dci-container POD to specific node
 ```diff
 + oc get no -o NAME | cut -d/ -f2|xargs -I V oc label node V dci=container
 ```

-- **Deploy DCI Container using helmchart**
+### Deploy DCI Container using helmchart
 ```diff
 + helm install dci dci-container/ -n dci --wait
 + helm ls -n dci